julianbaltuttis/ir_task_01/docs/Roadmap for Project and Report.md

 >
 > Runs may be either automatic or manual.
 An automatic run does not use  the topic descriptions or narratives and must not "manipulate" the topic titles via manual intervention.
 A manual run is anything that is not an automatic run.
 Upon submission, please let us know which of your runs  are manual.
 For each topic, include up to 1,000 retrieved documents.
 >
 > The submission format for the task will follow the standard TREC format:
 >
 > ```
 > qid Q0 doc rank score tag
+> qid = topic number
+> Q0 = not relevant
+> doc = document ID from field id
+> rank = the rank that our search enginge has computed for this query
+> score = the score based on the aforementioned rank
+> tag = not relevant
 > ```

+## Lab Report

+The structure of the lab report should be as follows:

+1. Introduction
+2. Related Work
+3. Argument Retrieval Model(s) (i.e., a description of your contribution)
+4. Evaluation
+5. Discussion and Conclusion

 ### Questions

-- [ ] What is a standard TREC format?
+- [x] What is a standard TREC format?

-- [ ] What is a run?
+- [x] What is a run?
 - [ ] Aren't we supposed to use Docker at this stage?
+- [ ] Does Lucene have classes for information retrieval methods or is this something we need to implement manually?
+- [ ] What retrieval method is used by args.me?
+Bm25
+- [ ] What should our abstract be?

+## Questions session

+- args.me uses bm25 as retrieval model
+- Tira needs the complete index, as part of the docker image to work
+- A run is a search engine output.
+- Baseline ist der score der auf standard einstellungen läuft
+- Lucene already provides a stop list.
+- We need to analyze the json corpus in order to figure out more stop words
+- Tira can automate the evaluation process.
+- the abstract should be a single paragraph that summarizes our entire lab report.